AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 ##### Code Text Custom Widget

-`code_text` is a Glimmer built-in custom widget that displays syntax highlighted code (e.g. Ruby/JavaScript/HTML code) for 204 languages (see [options](#code-text-options) for the full list) by automating customizations for the SWT [StyledText](https://help.eclipse.org/2020-09/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/custom/StyledText.html) widget.
+`code_text` is a Glimmer built-in custom widget that displays syntax highlighted code (e.g. Ruby/JavaScript/HTML code) for 204 languages (see [options](#code-text-options) for the full list) by automating customizations for the SWT [StyledText](https://help.eclipse.org/2020-09/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/custom/StyledText.html) widget, including ability to zoom font in and out, or restore original font height (more details below).

 To utilize, simply use `code_text` in place of the multi-line `text` and `styled_text` widgets.
 If you set the `code_text` `text` property value to multi-line code content (e.g. Ruby/JavaScript/HTML code), it automatically styles it with syntax highlighting.